đź“™ Knowledge Base Tip: Review the Key Assignment Designer article before creating or editing key assignments.

 -

-Assignment Status: Controls whether grading criteria can be added post-creation via the key assignment's Grading Criteria page.
+The assignment template status controls whether grading criteria can be added post-creation via the key assignment's Grading Criteria page.

 -